Gum Disease Treatment | Gingivitis & Periodontal Disease

 Treatment involves a professional cleaning along with persistent self oral care.
 It’s important to floss and use mouthwash daily, along with brushing at least two times a day.

-Periodontal Treatment: Evaluation, Treatment and Maintenance
+Advanced Periodontal Disease Treatment Options: Evaluation, Treatment and Maintenance

 There is no cure for periodontal disease or dental decay.
 However, the appropriate periodontal treatment can control and limit the progression of both these disease processes by minimizing the bacterial buildup in one’s mouth.
 The bacteria responsible for dental decay and periodontal disease inhabit the mouth 24 hours a day.
 Only through the proper diagnosis and treatment of the specific periodontal problem and adherence to a strict hygiene maintenance schedule based on one’s disease activity can minimize the severity of periodontal disease or tooth decay.
 There must be a partnership between our office and our periodontal patients.